 Jim Morgan, M.A., CCMP®, PMI-ACP®, PMP®, created FuSca™ as a Lean, open-source alternative to more complex and expensive Agile-at-scale methods.
-Jim specializes in converting non-agile or struggling Agile organizations to effective agility, at the single-team, project, program, and/or enterprise levels.
+As the Radical Agilist, Jim specializes in converting non-agile or struggling Agile organizations to effective agility, at the single-team, project, program, and/or enterprise levels.
 He began training self-directed work teams in 1994 at Los Alamos National Laboratory.
 Since then he has taught team leadership or assisted teams at such varied organizations as Microsoft, Hewlett-Packard, and the City of Seattle, and has guest-lectured at five universities.
 From 2000 to 2014, Jim operated TeamTrainers™ Consulting to train teams and managers how to apply group psychology principles to teamwork.
-A do-it-yourself book version of his method, called The SuddenTeams™ Program, was published in 2009.
-He has created or improved Agile teams since 2008 for companies such as Red Hat, NetApp, and Honeywell.
+A do-it-yourself book version of his method, called The SuddenTeams™ Program, was published in 2009, but now is incorporated into this website under “Self-Directed agile.”
+He created or improved Scrum or Kanban teams from 2008 to 2017 for companies such as Red Hat, NetApp, and Honeywell.

 Jim holds a master’s degree in journalism from the University of Missouri and a graduate certificate in project management from the University of Washington.
 A member of the Project Management Institute since 2007, Jim holds PMI’s Project Management Professional (PMP) certification and the Agile equivalent, PMI Agile Certified Practitioner (PMI-ACP).
 He was one of only about 500 holders worldwide of the Certified Change Management Professional (CCMP) credential from the Association of Change Management Professionals when he got it.